michaelyehya/AquaOptima_An-open-source-interactive-tool-for-holistic-water-allocation/README.md

 ## Citation

-If you use AquaOptima in your work, please cite: https://doi.org/10.5281/zenodo.20419731
+If you use Aquivo in your work, please cite: https://doi.org/10.5281/zenodo.20419731